svetozarov/AS_GeminiCaptioning/README.md

 - **APY KEY PATH** (Required):
   The file path to your API key needed for authenticating with the Google Gemini API.

+- **GEMINI MODEL** (Required):
+  Select the Gemini model that will process your request.
+Available options are:
+  - Gemini 2.0 Flash
+  - Gemini 2.0 Flash-Lite Preview
+  - Gemini 1.5 Flash
+  - Gemini 1.5 Flash-8B
+  - Gemini 1.5 Pro
+  *By default, "Gemini 1.5 Pro" is selected.
+This parameter ensures that the request is sent to the specified Gemini model.*

 - **PROMPT LENGTH** (Optional):
   An approximate word count for the final prompt.
   *If left empty, no word count guidance will be added to the prompt.*